x157/x157.github.io/UE5/CommonUI/index.md

 If you override this in C++, this BP version of this function will not be called unless you explicitly call it yourself.

+This seems to be particularly important when using non-pointer input devices for menu navigation, like Gamepad buttons or Keyboard keys.

 ## Input Handling